What does this package do?

 # dplyr::mutate(...) |>

-dplyr::compute()If your data (or parts of it) is already in R (e.g., as a data.frame), you can convert it to a DuckDB table with:
+# dplyr::filter(...)If your data (or parts of it) is already in R (e.g., as a hypothetical data.frame, named your_dataset_in_r in the example below), you can convert it to a DuckDB table with:

 Important notes on using